Essential Oils: Everything You Need To Know

 Essential Oils: World's First Medicine

 Essential oils have been around for thousands of years.
 They have been considered to be the world's first medicine.
-Priests and physicians have used essential oils since the beginning fo time.
+Priests and physicians have used essential oils since the beginning of time.
 They are included in Chinese manuscripts and in Egyptian drawings.

 There are also over 500 references to essential oils in the Bible.
 Two of them are found in the story surrounding the birth of Jesus when he was given gold, frankincense, and myrrh as gifts.
-Also, the women prepared his body with essential oils for his burial.
+Also, the women prepared his body with essential oils for His burial.

 Uses For Essential Oils